 Oscar Barbarin, a professor at the University of Maryland, said while there are significant economic benefits for incorporating social-emotional development into student’s education in the form of increased work productivity, fewer interactions with the criminal justice system and other aspects, he is wary of utilizing that reasoning as the primary ambition for convincing others to commit to SEL integration.

 “I think there’s a weak argument because there’s a distinction between immediate payoff and long-term payoff ... the benefits won’t come until much later but we’re asking schools to ante up now,” he said.
 “We need to appeal to our higher angels.
 The goal really is to lead all of us on the pathway to a better life, a good life.
 It’s one of the most important outcomes.
 Once we make this shift, we realize that the kind of things we need to do will be a bit different.”

 In working to instill social-emotional learning into cognitive practices in K-12 schools, some of the panelists said schools need to work to ensure student participation and connection to a school community.
-Camille Farrington, a professor of education, psychology and neuroscience at the University of Southern California, said teaching practices should create a learning environment where students “feel like they’re engaged in an endeavor that matters.”
+Camille Farrington, a senior research associate and managing director at the University of Chicago Consortium on School Research, said teaching practices should create a learning environment where students “feel like they’re engaged in an endeavor that matters.”

 ”If you’re trying to convince people of a sense of belonging, you have to have a community they want to belong to,” she said.
 “How do we create communities and learning environments that integrate the social-emotional needs as much as the cognitive needs of kids?”